 - #6: Slow Websites Will Drive Customers Away

 - #7: A Cluttered Website Is a Sure Fire Way to Send Visitors Running for the Hills

 - #8: A Poor Mobile Experience Could Bury Your Website

 #1: Poorly Designed Websites Hurt Your Credibility Online

 Your business website is there to make an excellent first impression.
 For in-person interactions, we get about seven seconds to make that impression.
 Your website only has the luxury of 0.2 seconds, according to researchers at the Missouri University of Science and Technology who carried out eye-tracking studies.

 If you’ve got a terribly-designed website full of pop-ups, adverts, errors, and counterintuitive menus, then customers aren’t going to have a great first impression.
 Worse, if a customer doesn’t like what they see on your website, their confidence in your business will evaporate.

 According to the Stanford Web Credibility Research Lab, 75% of users admit to making judgments about a company’s credibility based on their website’s design.
 As you can imagine, if you sell either products or services on your website and a potential client doesn’t find you credible, then they aren’t going to buy from you.

-#2: A Poorly Designed Website Can Severely Impact Your Bottom Line
+#2: A Poorly Designed Website Will Impact Sales and Leads

 There are no two ways about it; poor website design can ultimately cost you customers, impacting your bottom line.
 Whenever a customer navigates away in frustration – because of broken links, complex forms, or hideous layouts – it is unlikely you will see them again.
 If your competitor offers the same products or services with intuitive website design, your loss is their gain.